Let’s face it, continuous delivery can put a lot of pressure on technical teams.

 Finally, if there’s no suitable solution, these issues can affect the duration and regularity of release cycles.

 Hence, development teams need a framework that allows them to enforce feature flag best practices, stay in control, and collaborate effectively with team members.

 We understand that feature development and feature releases are two sides of the same coin.
-Bottlenecks in development can affect release times.
-Poorly structured release processes can hinder development by preventing engineers from developing new features.
-Flagship aims to bring these teams closer together by collaborating on common matters in a shared tool.
+As a result, AB Tasty aims to bring teams closer together by collaborating on common matters in a shared tool.

 To do this, they have access to all essential feature management tools by default.
 So there’s no need to invest manpower in building a solution themselves.
 We also make things easier for them by providing a visual dashboard for creating and managing feature flags with simple clicks – no code deployments required.

-And since we have developed Flagship for developers, we offer them everything they need to work with the tool:
+And since we have developed our server-side tool for developers, we offer them everything they need to work with the tool including:

 - API references